 Channel Engagement Panel (site-served only): If the video creative is YouTube-hosted, it will automatically pull in information about the channel hosting the ad, such as channel name, channel icon, and name of the video to boost additional channel engagement.
 These will not appear if the video is not hosted on YouTube.

 CTA: Advertiser can also provide an external URL as a call-to-action (CTA) for the ad; this link will appear as “Visit Advertiser’s Site” on all reservation video ads, and is not customizable.
 Clicking this link will lead the user to the provided URL.

-Optional Companion Banner: Companion banners are optional image banner ads that appear on the top right corner of the watch page for the duration of the content video.
+Optional Companion Banner (site-served only): Companion banners are optional image banner ads that appear on the top right corner of the watch page for the duration of the content video.
 When an in-stream video ad ends (or is skipped) the companion banner remains on the YouTube page and the user can click on it at any time.
 If you choose to include companion banners, be aware that that they’ll display only in the context of a desktop watch page on YouTube.
 They do not appear on mobile devices, embedded players, connected TVs, or on game consoles.